DIY Mini Polaroid Magnets With Retro Frames

 Now, use scissors to cut out your photos.
 A craft knife or box cutter might be more accurate for the Printable Magnetic Sheet.

-Step 4 – Make retro frame for your Polaroid magnets
+Step #4 – Make a retro frame for your polaroid magnets

-For the retro frame I was using design paper block, that you can buy in almost every bookstore, DIY store, gift shop, or smiliar.
-Although any thick(er) decorative paper will work.
+For the retro frame, I was using paper cardstocks that you can buy in almost every bookstore, DIY store, gift shop, or similar.
+Although any thicker decorative paper will work.

-Repeat the technique for each Polaroid magnet you want to decorate and enjoy your crafting!
+First, glue up the foil on the polaroid frame and then add your printed photo.
+Repeat the technique for each polaroid magnet you want to decorate and enjoy your crafting!

 Lots of Love,